Find more than 20.000 value stocks. Invest in stocks with a higher intrinsic value than their latest stock price.

 The DAX has had a performance of 27.5% over the last 3 years.
 This performance could easily have been achieved with an ETF and generated a return of 27%.
 How would the fund managers have performed in those three years?

-I have used a search mask for funds of a financial website, only displayed stock funds and blindly selected the 1st, the 5th and 10th fund in the list and posted the return here.
+To illustrate we have blindly compared for the performance of funds from a financial service website for 'stock only funds'.
+To do this we blindly selected the 1st, the 5th and 10th fund in the list and posted the fund's annual performance here.
 None of the three funds beat the market (here the DAX).
 Try it for yourself and compare the equity fund returns with the indices in each country or market!

-And the costs such as initial charge of 5% is included yet!
+In addition other fund costs such as initial charge of 5% are not included yet!
 Actually unbelievable ..

 Note on ETFs: ETFs are passively managed stock baskets that are launched once and then no longer changed.
 That's why ETFs cost just 0.5% a year and you can use it to portray pretty much every index in the world, even baskets from individual industries can be purchased.
 This is called passive stock funds, so here no fund manager buys or sells stocks.

-Here I would like to cite a few facts that legitimize the use of the fair value strategy.
-As already mentioned, I did backtesting and live testing on the Fairvalue method, which strongly suggests outperformance.
+Here we would like to cite a few facts that legitimize the use of the fair value strategy.
+As already mentioned, we did backtesting and live testing on the Fairvalue method, which strongly supports the performance of our method.
 A live test was launched on 30/03/2016, and the compiled portfolio created according to the fair value method recommended here on this site has been able to deliver a higher return than the overall market.
-Already after a year!
+After already 1 year!
 The Dow Jones performance was also below the fair value portfolio during this period.
-The effect is even greater the longer the depot is running (according to my backtests).

 This is my personal opinion.
 Dr. Peter Klein, BA